aubravo/earthgazer-old/README.md

     <img src="images/mission-logo.png" alt="Mission Logo" width="156" height="195">
   </a>

-<h3 align="center">Gxiba</h3>
+<h1 align="center">Gxiba</h1>

   <p align="center">
 'Gxiba' stands for 'sky' or 'universe' in Zapoteco language.
 It is also the name of the second satellite mission to be launched by UPAEP.

-I developed this library as part of my thesis for the Data Science and Business Intelligence master's degree.
-It contains and merges all the data pipeline methods used to build the volcanic ash detection capability for the mission.
+I developed this library as part of my Data Science and Business Intelligence master's degree thesis.
+It contains and merges all the data pipeline and data science methods used to build the volcanic ash detection capability for the Gxiba-1 and Gxiba-2 missions.

 It is structured in such a way that can allow to build upon further functionalities.
 If you are interested in participating, please feel free to contribute.
     <br />